RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Introduction

 \section{Introduction}

-With the rising prominence of pre-trained large language models (LLMs), prior work has focused on how to best utilize them for various natural language tasks.
+With the rising prominence of large pre-trained language models (LLMs), prior work has focused on how to best utilize them for various natural language tasks.
 One of the most popular methods for doing so is prompt tuning, which deals with carefully selecting the natural language prompt that maximizes model performance \cite{prompting}.
 While there are many approaches to prompt tuning, a very successful one is in-context learning (ICL) \cite{icl}.
-In ICL, examples of a new task the LLM may not have been trained on before are included in the prompt to the LLM, enabing it to leverage patterns in these examples in a few-shot way.
+In ICL, examples of a new task that the LLM may not have been trained on before are included in the prompt, enabling it to leverage patterns in these examples in a few-shot way.
 However, the choice of which examples the LLM sees for a particular task can significantly affect the model's performance \cite{prompt-tuning}.

-The primary goal of ICL example selection is to define a function that ranks a list of examples, where the rank measures how well those examples will elicit a desired response from an LLM when they are given in the prompt.
-We formalize this function as $\phi(x,e_1,\ldots,e_T)$, where $x$ is the input for the current task (or problem statement in a math setting) and $e_1,\ldots,e_T$ is a list of $T$ examples drawn from a corpus $\mathcal{C}$.
-Most prior works simplify the definition of $\phi$ by assuming that examples are conditionally independent given $x$.
-This assumption allows the factorization $\phi(x,e_1,\ldots,e_T) = \prod_{t=1}^T\phi_t(x,e_t)$, thus only having to rank one example at a time and allowing us to select an optimal set of examples by selecting the $T$ examples in the corpus with the highest values of $\phi_t(x,e_t)$.
-However, this conditional independence assumption doesn't always hold: there is likely significant interplay between the roles of different examples in deciding the output of LLMs.
-Some tasks benefit from example diversity \cite{selective-annotation}, while others may benefit from combining specific information across examples.
+The primary goal of ICL example selection is to find examples that, when used in the prompt, elicit a desired response from an LLM.
+Common practice is to define a function to measure the quality of a set of examples as $\phi(x,e_1,\ldots,e_T)$, where $x$ is the input for the current task and $e_1,\ldots,e_T$ is a list of $T$ examples drawn from a corpus $\mathcal{C}$, and use $\phi$ to rank candidate examples.
+Most existing works assume that examples work independently of each other, i.e., $\phi(x,e_1,\ldots,e_T) = \prod_{t=1}^T\phi'(x,e_t)$.
+Thus, one can find the best set of examples by selecting the top $T$ examples in the corpus with the highest values of $\phi'(x,e_t)$, which is often the semantic similarity between $x$ and $e_t$.
+However, there is significant interplay between the roles of different examples in deciding the output of LLMs.
+Some tasks benefit from example diversity \cite{selective-annotation}, while others benefit from combining specific information across examples \cite{diverse-prompting}.
 In these cases, simply selecting the top-$T$ ranked examples may neglect ones that are ranked lower on their own but are useful in conjunction with other examples.
-Additionally, top-$T$ selection ignores the \textit{order} in which examples are provided, which can have an impact on performance \cite{prompt-ordering}.
+Additionally, top-$T$ selection ignores the \textit{order} in which examples are provided as LLM input, which also has an impact on its output \cite{prompt-ordering}.
+See Section~\ref{sec:rw} for a more detailed discussion of related work on ICL example selection.